busola-data/LITA-CAPSTONE-DATASET-1/README.md

 ### Project Aims and Objectives
 ---

-1. Revenue by Region - It determines the Total Sales generated in each region
+1. Revenue by Region - Is to determine the Total Sales generated in each region
-2. Total Sales by product- It analyzed the unit price of all products sold to identify the most patronized one
+2. Total Sales by product- To analyzed the unit price of all products sold to identify the most patronized one
-3. Monthly Total sales - Calculate the sum revenue generated in aech month
+3. Monthly Total sales - To Calculate the sum revenue generated in aech month
-4. Quantity sold per region and percentage - Analyze the number of quantity sold across differant regions to identity the highest selling locations
+4. Quantity sold per region and percentage - To Analyze the number of quantity sold across differant regions to identity the highest selling locations
-5. Top ten monthly sales - It articulate the highest top ten monthly revenue generated between year 2023 & 2024 reviewed
+5. Top ten monthly sales - This is to articulate the highest top ten monthly revenue generated between year 2023 & 2024 reviewed
-6. Average monthly quantity sold - Calculate the average quantity sold in each month to assess performance, etc
+6. Average monthly quantity sold - To Calculate the average quantity sold in each month to assess performance, etc

 ### Data Sources
  ---

  The data set includes the following key column;

-- OrderBy: Is a unique code that identifies each customers request
+- OrderBy: This is a unique code that identifies each customers request
 -  Customer: An individual who patronizes or buys products
 -  Product : The name of items sold in a particular qeographical location
--  Region :  The geographical area where the products are been sold
+-  Region :  This is the geographical area where the products are been sold
--  OrderDate :It is the specific day customer place an oredr
+-  OrderDate :It is the specific day customer placed an order
 -  Quantity : This is the number of items purchased by customers
--  Unit Price : It is the amount tag on each product
+-  Unit Price : It is the amount tagged on each product
--  Revenue : This is the total sales of products sold
+-  Revenue : Is the total monetary value generated for the sale of a product at a unit price

 ### Tools Used
 ---